forrestwparker/Capital-Cities/README.md

 # Capital Cities
-My implementation of [Project 19: Swifty Ninja](https://www.hackingwithswift.com/read/19/overview) from the [Hacking With Swift](https://www.hackingwithswift.com/) website.
+My implementation of [Project 19: Capital Cities](https://www.hackingwithswift.com/read/19/overview) from the [Hacking With Swift](https://www.hackingwithswift.com/) website.

 #### Description
 "Teach users about geography while you learn about MKMapView and annotations."